By Nick Stephenson (Part One of… Well, several).

 It’s not “easy” (of course it isn’t) but, like anything, there are principles and frameworks you can follow to make it a whole lot less difficult.

-So, in this email series, I want to break down just how to go about building up your book sales to $1,000 per month (or more) – using proven strategies, tactics, and principles to help you get where you want to be.
+So, in this seven-day course, I want to break down just how to go about building up your book sales to $1,000 per month (or more) – using proven strategies, tactics, and principles to help you get where you want to be.

 We’re going to avoid getting distracted with “shiny red balls” and instead focus on a handful of proven strategies that will get you where you need to be (so your job as an “author marketer” gets a lot more simple – no more overwhelm).

-And if you need any help at any time, or if you have questions about the material and how YOU can apply it to YOUR circumstances, make sure you join the 10k Readers Author Support Network on Facebook.
+And if you need any help at any time, or if you have questions about the material and how YOU can apply it to YOUR circumstances, make sure you join me in the comments section – if you have any questions about the material, just let me know (and I’ll reply).

 With that being said, let’s jump in!